acaughman/movement_modes/README.md

 UPDATE THESE TO MATCH OUR WORKFLOW - with brief info about what each script does and it's outputs.
 This is an example from my last paper

-1. The first script is the simulation model `01_final_model.R`.
-It will produce a CSV file with the model data.
+1. The first script clusters the movement data (Darcy et al. 2024?) `01_clustering.R`.
+It runs a Guassian Mixture model and produces a CSV file with the assigned clusters for each species.
-2. The next script to be run after all simulation models is called `02_data_merge.Rmd`.
-This script merges all simulation data into one CSV for additional analysis and plotting.
+2. The next script to be run is called `02_fishbase_data.Rmd`.
+This script .
-3.
+3. The third script to be run is called `02_PCA.Rmd`.
+This script .
-4. The fourth script in the folder `04_supplemental.Rmd` contains all code for analysis and figure generation in the supplemental.
+4. The fourth script in the folder `04_stats.Rmd` contains all code for .
 5. The final script to be run is `05_figures.Rmd`.
 It contains all additional analysis and figure generation for the paper and supplemental material.

 the 01_data folder contains the required .csv files for running all scripts.